 The bobcat is a stocky animal about the size of a cocker spaniel and weighing twenty to thirty pounds.
 Its species name, rufus, is Latin for “red,” and in forested areas bobcats tend to be reddish-brown above, white below.
 (In drier climates, and in the winter, their coats are more grayish.)
 The bobcat’s fur is marked with black spots and bars, patterns that render it almost invisible on the sun-dappled forest floor.
 From a distance, the most obvious difference between the bobcat and a gigantic domestic cat is the former’s very short (“bobbed”) black-tipped tail.
 If you are fortunate enough to see the animal up close, you will notice a ruff of facial hair and large ears topped with black tufts that may act as antennae.
 Hind legs that are longer than the front legs give the bobcat more power when jumping, as well as a bobbing gait.

-Historically, the bobcat was present in all lower forty-eight states, but the cat was exterminated in the intensely cultivated midwest and the heavily populated eastern seaboard.
+Historically, the bobcat was present in all lower forty-eight states, but its population was dramatically reduced in the intensely cultivated midwest and the heavily populated eastern seaboard.
 However, it seems to have made a remarkable comeback in recent years: currently, it is found in every state except Delaware.
 Despite the pressures of development and widespread hunting and trapping, most populations seem to be stable or increasing, and possibly even spreading.